 RESULTS AND DISCUSSION

+Model Validation

+For all sub-periods tested, modeled energy revenue is close to the observed revenues calculated at an hourly timestep (Tables 2 and 3).

 For hydropeaking index calculation, two different approaches were considered: Monthly co-efficient of variance (CV) and daily co-efficient of variance averaged over the month.
 Under monthly CV approach, the model was given opportunity to calculate a single best CV value for the month benefiting both the objectives.
 While in the second approach, a daily co-efficient of variance value was calculated and averaged over the month.
 In both approaches the values found for CV were quite different (Table 2 and Table 3), however, the daily co-efficient of variance averaged over the month approach was considered for further simulation.
 The selection of approach was influenced by prior work by Kennedy et al., 2016.

 Next was the consideration of the daily CV values and revenue generated under different scenarios (Table 2 and Table 3) to finalize the day’s division in periods, and the duration of those periods.
 Hourly power price provided by WAPA was also considered while setting the periods duration.
 Overall, scenario 3 (Table 1) was found most feasible for the analysis.